ruester/gfz-command-line-tool-repository/README.md

 You need to have docker installed on the host system and pull all needed images used by the processes you want to configure.

-For the GFZ services of the RIESGOS project following images are available and need to be pulled:
+For the GFZ services of the RIESGOS project following images are available:

 ```bash
 docker pull gfzriesgos/quakeledger:latest